wiserim/phaser-raycaster/README.md

 **Features:**
 * works with arcade physics,
-* cast rays in a single direction or 360 degrees,
+* cast rays in a single direction, 360 degrees circle or in a cone,
 * test rays on mapped game objects (lines, rectangles, polygons, circles and sprites),
 * provides closest intersection points between rays and tested objects,
 * tests can be made on all mapped objects or only selected ones,